Blog Post

 “If you are able to sign on before [date], I can commit to including [special request].
 Does that work for you?”

-What to keep in mind: For this strategy to work, you have to be able to make good on your promise in a reasonable time frame.
+What to keep in mind: For this sales closing technique to work, you have to be able to make good on your promise in a reasonable time frame.
 It is important that the earlier signing date aligns with your buyer's business goals as well.

 5. The question close